top of page

 Who actually reviews the case in an independent U.S. cancer second opinion?

-Independent second opinions are provided by U.S.-licensed, board-certified physicians who may hold current or prior academic appointments at, or have trained at, leading cancer centers such as Dana-Farber, Memorial Sloan Kettering, MD Anderson, Mayo Clinic, or Johns Hopkins.
+Collaborative second opinions are conducted through a structured peer-to-peer physician consultation model involving U.S.-licensed, board-certified oncology specialists who may hold current or prior academic appointments at, or have trained at, leading cancer centers such as Dana-Farber, Memorial Sloan Kettering, MD Anderson, Mayo Clinic, or Johns Hopkins.

 What types of questions can a U.S. cancer second opinion help clarify?